May 2004 Caribbean floods: Background

+Meteorological history

+A broad low pressure area developed over Central America on May 19, accompanied by heavy rainfall.
+The system drifted eastward into the Caribbean Sea, and by May 23 was located in the central Caribbean, producing rainfall across Jamaica, eastern Cuba, Haiti, the Dominican Republic, and Puerto Rico.
+Upper-level winds prevented tropical cyclogenesis of the system.
+However, the low had characteristics of a subtropical cyclone, with a closed atmospheric circulation and extensive convection extending to the northeast of the system.
+The interaction between the low and a high pressure area over the southwestern Atlantic Ocean produced winds of around 25 mph across the region.

+The system moved slowly across the Greater Antilles.
+By early on May 24, the low was located south of Haiti and was interacting with a tropical wave.
+Later that day, the system moved over southwestern Haiti, crossing into the Bahamas by May 25.
+Later that day, the National Hurricane Center briefly noted the possibility of the system developing into a tropical cyclone, noting its well-defined circulation.
+Although there was a lack of convection near the center, there was a potential for the shear to diminish.
+However, by late on May 26, the system no longer had a chance for development after it began moving quickly to the northeast.
+By May 27, the system was located about 190 mi (305 km) east of Bermuda, connected to a trough that extended to Hispaniola.

 Geographical and physical impacts

 Haiti

 Widespread flooding and rising rivers had serious consequences in several parts of the country, including the capital of Haiti, Port-au-Prince, and the town of Fond Verrettes.
 The road linking the two areas was unusable, so air transport was the only option.
 Fond Verrettes was almost completely washed away, and a mudslide swept away more than 500 houses in the town.

 In addition, the town of Mapou, located 50 km southeast of the capital, was cut off by flooding.
 The water reached a depth of more than 3 metres.
 Consequently, 1,300 houses, almost half of Mapou's houses, were severely damaged.
 In the area surrounding Mapou, more than 35 villages were affected.

 Approximately 5,000 families were displaced throughout the country.